zplayads/ZPLAYAds-unity/source/document/ZPLAYAdsForUnity_en.md

 }
 ```

-## Test ID
+## Test
-Note: You are available to use the following ID when testing your App (no charge).
+You are available to use the following ID when testing your App (no charge).
 Please replace them with the ID you applied in ZPLAY Ads when you publish your App.

 | OS      | Format | App_ID                               | Ad_Unit_ID                           |
 | ------- |  --------------- |------------------------------------ | ------------------------------------ |